Taxation of international executives

 Luxembourg inheritance / gift taxes may be due on transmission of property by deceased or donors resident in Luxembourg, or for non-resident deceased or donors with respect to real estate located in Luxembourg.
 Gift tax is levied on the donee in respect of all gifts made in writing.
 Rates vary depending on the degree of family relationship with the deceased (inheritance), or between the donor and the donee (gift), from 0 percent up to 48 percent.
-There may be no inheritance tax liability (depending on the level of transmission) on inheritances by direct descendants, or by spouses with children.
+There may be no inheritance tax liability (depending on the level of transmission) on inheritances by direct descendants, or by spouses or registered partners.

 Are there real estate taxes in Luxembourg?

 A real estate property transfer tax of 6 percent to 9 percent, depending on where the real estate property is located is levied on the acquisition of Luxembourg real estate property together with a transcription duty of 1 percent.
 In case of purchase of a principal residence, each purchaser may benefit (under certain conditions) from a maximum abatement of EUR 20,000 (doubled for couples).